basiqio-oss/Basiq-docs/docs/PLatform/onboarding-cdr-access.md

 * Security assessment happens alongside build, not as a surprise
 * Build is solid because they tested thoroughly in Sandbox
 * Go-live is boring (in the best way) because everything's been planned
 * No surprises.
-No LinkedIn complaints.
+No media complaints.
 No rushed rework.

 ***